“Pampering retreat near the North York Moors, with a slick spa, excellent restaurant and heated outdoor pool”

 Our favourites were the Deluxe Suites, which also overlook the pool but have a cosier feel; Room 28 has low windows and a glass-panelled ceiling in the sitting area.
 Or opt for one of the Poolside Suites with their semi-private patios; the best is Room 22, which has a cottagey feel with a wood-burning stove and a dark-walled bedroom.
 Another favourite is Room 19 (one of the middle-ranking Classic Junior Suites), tucked away on the top floor, whose exposed beams, sloping ceilings and bold reds and greens make it feel wonderfully intimate.

-Although not as flash, the Standard Doubles and Executive Doubles are still roomy.
+Although not as flash, the Standard Doubles and Traditional Doubles are still roomy.
 They are set in the old building, so they benefit from original features - Room 17 (a Petite Double), for example, has a lovely window seat.

 - CD player